ClickHouse/ClickHouse/docs/en/operations/backup.md

 </clickhouse>
 ```

-Currenttly, only two engines — `MergeTree` and `Memory` — can be specified for the `system.backups` table.
+Currently, only two engines — `MergeTree` and `Memory` — can be specified for the `system.backups` table.

 ## Configuring BACKUP/RESTORE to use an S3 Endpoint